 National Checking restaurant guest checks are in stock, ready to ship to your restaurant.
 Orders received by noon Eastern time on any business day ship the same business day UPS Ground Service, with options for faster shipping.
 Orders received after noon generally ship the next business day.

-After ordering, Pegasus Ventures Michigan will email confirmation of your order.
-As the order ships an email will be sent with the tracking number alerting restaurants to the exact day UPS expects to deliver their restaurant guest checks and other Pegasus Ventures Michigan products.
+After ordering, Pegasus Ventures will email confirmation of your order.
+As the order ships an email will be sent with the tracking number alerting restaurants to the exact day UPS expects to deliver their restaurant guest checks and other Pegasus Ventures products.

 For more than 100 years, National Checking Company has developed and produced products that drive success for the food service and hospitality industries.
 National Checking Company specializes in disposable products that improve restaurant profitability, enhances food safety, increases server and restaurant efficiency and promote a more enjoyable and satisfying dining experience.